STOP! If you’re offered early access to your pension or a transfer to a scheme that seems too good to be true, chances are, it is.

 What’s a pension scam?

-- offering free pension reviews and one-off investment opportunities with ‘guaranteed returns’
+- Offering free pension reviews and one-off investment opportunities with ‘guaranteed’ or higher returns

-- a professional looking website and convincing marketing material
+- A professional looking website and convincing marketing material, but their content is unclear or misleading

-It’s good to note that well-known companies like Pension Wise or government-back bodies won’t ever phone or text you to offer a pension review.
+It’s good to note that well-known companies or government-backed bodies won’t ever phone or text you to offer a pension review.

 Don’t be fooled